Who it’s for: Survivors of childhood stroke, family members or carers

 Researchers from Monash Health and Cerebral Palsy Alliance are leading this study to show that a treatment called transcranial direct current stimulation – also called tDCS – can be delivered safely and feasibly in the home.

 tDCS is a treatment that involves the delivery of very low levels of electricity to a specific area of the brain.
-It has been established as safe and feasible in laboratory and clinical settings.
+It has been established as safe and feasible in the laboratory.

 When tDCS is combined with other treatments that are designed to help movement, such as those received from a physiotherapist or occupational therapist, it may result in bigger improvements for children with cerebral palsy than achieved with physiotherapy or occupational therapy alone.